 “Mummy that’s a dinosaur skeleton it died a long time ago”, “Daddy that’s a duck-billed platypus, they don’t live in England”, “WOW that polar bear is enormous”.

 I love how their little minds work so fast!

 We stopped by to see ‘Dippy’ the iconic Diplodocus skeleton in the Hintze Hall – probably the last time we’ll see it as from next year it’s being replaced by a blue whale skeleton after 30 years.

 One of my favourite bits is the Mammal Gallery – it never ceases to amaze me just how enormous the blue whale is up close.

 “Wow that is ginormous – it would take up the whole sea!”

-Next we stopped for cake, before heading to the dinosaurs.
-I remember coming to The Natural History Museum for my 10th birthday during my “I want to be a paleontologist” phase and it’s quite funny bringing my own child to see the same exhibits.
+Next, we stopped for cake, before heading to the dinosaurs.
+I remember coming to The Natural History Museum for my 10th birthday during my “I want to be a palaeontologist” phase and it’s quite funny bringing my own child to see the same exhibits.